mckib2/pygrappa/README.rst

         radiofrequency coil encoded data."
 Magnetic Resonance in
         Medicine: An Official Journal of the International Society for Magnetic Resonance in Medicine 53.6 (2005): 1383-1392.
+..
+[13] Seiberlich, Nicole, et al. "Self‐calibrating GRAPPA
+        operator gridding for radial and spiral trajectories."
+        Magnetic Resonance in Medicine: An Official Journal of the International Society for Magnetic Resonance in Medicine 59.4 (2008): 930-935.